Big dreams despite a small budget?

-There are numerous ways to get financial support for studying abroad.
+There are numerous ways to fund your studies abroad.

-- Exemption from tuition fees at the host university
+- No tuition fees at the host university

-- Assistance in the preparation of the stay abroad
+- Assistance with preparations for the stay abroad

 - Successful completion of the first academic year